Copyright 2024 The PyMC Developers

 [docs] def __init__(self, approx="VFE", *, mean_func=Zero(), cov_func=Constant(0.0)): if approx not in self._available_approx: raise NotImplementedError(approx) self.approx = approx super().__init__(mean_func=mean_func, cov_func=cov_func)

-def __add__(self, other): new_gp = super().__add__(other) if not self.approx == other.approx: raise TypeError("Cannot add GPs with different approximations") new_gp.approx = self.approx return new_gp def _build_marginal_likelihood_loglik(self, y, X, Xu, sigma, jitter): sigma2 = pt.square(sigma) Kuu = self.cov_func(Xu) Kuf = self.cov_func(Xu, X) Luu = cholesky(stabilize(Kuu, jitter)) A = solve_lower(Luu, Kuf) Qffd = pt.sum(A * A, 0) if self.approx == "FITC": Kffd = self.cov_func(X, diag=True) Lamd = pt.clip(Kffd - Qffd, 0.0, np.inf) + sigma2 trace = 0.0 elif self.approx == "VFE": Lamd = pt.ones_like(Qffd) * sigma2 trace = (1.0 / (2.0 * sigma2)) * ( pt.sum(self.cov_func(X, diag=True)) - pt.sum(pt.sum(A * A, 0)) ) else: # DTC Lamd = pt.ones_like(Qffd) * sigma2 trace = 0.0 A_l = A / Lamd L_B = cholesky(pt.eye(Xu.shape[0]) + pt.dot(A_l, pt.transpose(A))) r = y - self.mean_func(X) r_l = r / Lamd c = solve_lower(L_B, pt.dot(A, r_l)) constant = 0.5 * X.shape[0] * pt.log(2.0 * np.pi) logdet = 0.5 * pt.sum(pt.log(Lamd)) + pt.sum(pt.log(pt.diag(L_B))) quadratic = 0.5 * (pt.dot(r, r_l) - pt.dot(c, c)) return -1.0 * (constant + logdet + quadratic + trace)
+def __add__(self, other): """Add two Gaussian processes.""" new_gp = super().__add__(other) if not self.approx == other.approx: raise TypeError("Cannot add GPs with different approximations") new_gp.approx = self.approx return new_gp def _build_marginal_likelihood_loglik(self, y, X, Xu, sigma, jitter): sigma2 = pt.square(sigma) Kuu = self.cov_func(Xu) Kuf = self.cov_func(Xu, X) Luu = cholesky(stabilize(Kuu, jitter)) A = solve_lower(Luu, Kuf) Qffd = pt.sum(A * A, 0) if self.approx == "FITC": Kffd = self.cov_func(X, diag=True) Lamd = pt.clip(Kffd - Qffd, 0.0, np.inf) + sigma2 trace = 0.0 elif self.approx == "VFE": Lamd = pt.ones_like(Qffd) * sigma2 trace = (1.0 / (2.0 * sigma2)) * ( pt.sum(self.cov_func(X, diag=True)) - pt.sum(pt.sum(A * A, 0)) ) else: # DTC Lamd = pt.ones_like(Qffd) * sigma2 trace = 0.0 A_l = A / Lamd L_B = cholesky(pt.eye(Xu.shape[0]) + pt.dot(A_l, pt.transpose(A))) r = y - self.mean_func(X) r_l = r / Lamd c = solve_lower(L_B, pt.dot(A, r_l)) constant = 0.5 * X.shape[0] * pt.log(2.0 * np.pi) logdet = 0.5 * pt.sum(pt.log(Lamd)) + pt.sum(pt.log(pt.diag(L_B))) quadratic = 0.5 * (pt.dot(r, r_l) - pt.dot(c, c)) return -1.0 * (constant + logdet + quadratic + trace)

-[docs] def marginal_likelihood( self, name, X, Xu, y, sigma=None, noise=None, jitter=JITTER_DEFAULT, **kwargs ): R""" Returns the approximate marginal likelihood distribution, given the input locations `X`, inducing point locations `Xu`, data `y`, and white noise standard deviations `sigma`.
+[docs] def marginal_likelihood( self, name, X, Xu, y, sigma=None, noise=None, jitter=JITTER_DEFAULT, **kwargs ): R""" Return the approximate marginal likelihood distribution.
+This is given the input locations `X`, inducing point locations `Xu`, data `y`, and white noise standard deviations `sigma`.
 Parameters ---------- name : str Name of the random variable X : array-like Function input values.
 If one-dimensional, must be a column vector with shape `(n, 1)`.
 Xu : array-like The inducing points.
 Must have the same number of columns as `X`. y : array-like Data that is the sum of the function with the GP prior and Gaussian noise.
 Must have shape `(n, )`. sigma : float, Variable Standard deviation of the Gaussian noise. noise : float, Variable, optional Previous parameterization of `sigma`. jitter : float, default 1e-6 A small correction added to the diagonal of positive semi-definite covariance matrices to ensure numerical stability. **kwargs Extra keyword arguments that are passed to :class:`~pymc.MvNormal` distribution constructor. """ self.X = X self.Xu = Xu self.y = y self.sigma = _handle_sigma_noise_parameters(sigma=sigma, noise=noise) approx_loglik = self._build_marginal_likelihood_loglik( y=self.y, X=self.X, Xu=self.Xu, sigma=self.sigma, jitter=jitter ) pm.Potential(f"marginalapprox_loglik_{name}", approx_loglik, **kwargs)

 def _build_conditional( self, Xnew, pred_noise, diag, X, Xu, y, sigma, cov_total, mean_total, jitter ): sigma2 = pt.square(sigma) Kuu = cov_total(Xu) Kuf = cov_total(Xu, X) Luu = cholesky(stabilize(Kuu, jitter)) A = solve_lower(Luu, Kuf) Qffd = pt.sum(A * A, 0) if self.approx == "FITC": Kffd = cov_total(X, diag=True) Lamd = pt.clip(Kffd - Qffd, 0.0, np.inf) + sigma2 else: # VFE or DTC Lamd = pt.ones_like(Qffd) * sigma2 A_l = A / Lamd L_B = cholesky(pt.eye(Xu.shape[0]) + pt.dot(A_l, pt.transpose(A))) r = y - mean_total(X) r_l = r / Lamd c = solve_lower(L_B, pt.dot(A, r_l)) Kus = self.cov_func(Xu, Xnew) As = solve_lower(Luu, Kus) mu = self.mean_func(Xnew) + pt.dot(pt.transpose(As), solve_upper(pt.transpose(L_B), c)) C = solve_lower(L_B, As) if diag: Kss = self.cov_func(Xnew, diag=True) var = Kss - pt.sum(pt.square(As), 0) + pt.sum(pt.square(C), 0) if pred_noise: var += sigma2 return mu, var else: cov = self.cov_func(Xnew) - pt.dot(pt.transpose(As), As) + pt.dot(pt.transpose(C), C) if pred_noise: cov += sigma2 * pt.identity_like(cov) return mu, cov if pred_noise else stabilize(cov, jitter) def _get_given_vals(self, given): if given is None: given = {} if "gp" in given: cov_total = given["gp"].cov_func mean_total = given["gp"].mean_func else: cov_total = self.cov_func mean_total = self.mean_func if all(val in given for val in ["X", "Xu", "y", "sigma"]): X, Xu, y, sigma = given["X"], given["Xu"], given["y"], given["sigma"] else: X, Xu, y, sigma = self.X, self.Xu, self.y, self.sigma return X, Xu, y, sigma, cov_total, mean_total

-[docs] def conditional( self, name, Xnew, pred_noise=False, given=None, jitter=JITTER_DEFAULT, **kwargs ): R""" Returns the approximate conditional distribution of the GP evaluated over new input locations `Xnew`.
+[docs] def conditional( self, name, Xnew, pred_noise=False, given=None, jitter=JITTER_DEFAULT, **kwargs ): R""" Return the approximate conditional distribution of the GP evaluated over new input locations `Xnew`.
 Parameters ---------- name : str Name of the random variable Xnew : array-like Function input values.
 If one-dimensional, must be a column vector with shape `(n, 1)`. pred_noise : bool, default False Whether or not observation noise is included in the conditional. given : dict, optional Can take key value pairs: `X`, `Xu`, `y`, `sigma`, and `gp`.
 See the :ref:`section <additive_gp>` in the documentation on additive GP models in pymc for more information. jitter : float, default 1e-6 A small correction added to the diagonal of positive semi-definite covariance matrices to ensure numerical stability. **kwargs Extra keyword arguments that are passed to :class:`~pymc.MvNormal` distribution constructor. """ givens = self._get_given_vals(given) mu, cov = self._build_conditional(Xnew, pred_noise, False, *givens, jitter) return pm.MvNormal(name, mu=mu, cov=cov, **kwargs)

 @conditioned_vars(["X", "Xu", "y", "sigma"]) class MarginalSparse(MarginalApprox): def __init__(self, approx="VFE", *, mean_func=Zero(), cov_func=Constant(0.0)): warnings.warn( "gp.MarginalSparse has been renamed to gp.MarginalApprox.", FutureWarning, ) super().__init__(mean_func=mean_func, cov_func=cov_func, approx=approx)